mabel-dev/opteryx.dev/docs/sql-reference/adv-working-with-lists.md

 ### Using `UNNEST`

-`UNNEST` allows you to create a single column table either as a list of literals, or from a column of LIST type in a dataset.
+`UNNEST` allows you to create a single column relation either as a list of literals, or from a column of LIST type in a dataset.

 ~~~sql
 SELECT *